probins/map-make/README.md

   this can be overridden by specifying a center and zoom level
 - raster sources can be in different projections, and can be made in/visible by the layerswitcher provided by default
 - the layerswitcher will automatically reproject vector features when the projection of the underlying raster source changes
-- uses the default OL3 zoom and scaleline controls, to which other widgets such as mouse position display, tooltips and feature info popups can be added; these widgets are also stored in a registry (`lib/registry/components`)
+- uses the default OL3 zoom and scaleline controls, to which other widgets such as cursor position display, tooltips and feature info popups can be added; these widgets are also stored in a registry (`lib/registry/components`)
 - custom feature styles can be specified for each vector source
 - vector data/features can be drawn and moved/edited; this includes splitting and joining of linestrings
 - map div uses 100% of screen viewport so keyboard arrows can pan map